Fei-Long121/DeepBDC/README.md

 ```
 If you use this code for your research, please cite our paper.<br>
 ## Few-shot classification Results
-Experimental results on few-shot learning datasets with ResNet-12 backbone and ResNet-18 backbone.
+Experimental results on few-shot learning datasets with ResNet-12 , ResNet-18 and ResNet-34.
 We report average results with 2,000 randomly sampled episodes for both 1-shot and  5-shot evaluation.
 ### MiniImageNet
 <table>
          <tr>